 Man who murdered 4 in Oregon home, trying to kill child shot dead by deputies, police say

-A man killed four people in an Oregon home and was attempting to kill a child when he was shot and killed by responding deputies on Saturday, police said.
+A man who killed four people, including a 9-month-old girl, in an Oregon home and was shot and killed by deputies as he was attempting to murder a child on Saturday, police said.

+Mark Leo Gregory Gago, 42, was killed following the quadruple murder inside the home near Woodburn, located about 20 miles south of Portland.
 Clackamas County deputies said they received a 911 call about 10:15 p.m.
 Saturday that appeared to be a domestic violence incident that sounded “dramatic, very intense.”

 "Deputies knew it was going to be a bad scene,” Clackamas County Sheriff's Sgt.
 Brian Jensen said Sunday morning, KOIN reported.